paperduck/algo/README.md

 ### Introduction

-Project 'algo' will be a Linux command-line engine for running stock trading algorithms.
+Project "Algo" will be a Linux command-line daemon for running and monitoring stock trading algorithms.

 ### STATUS:

 In initial design and development phase.
+Nothing to see right now.

-### Goals
+### Goals & Milestones

 - Command-line interface for managing modular trading algorithms.
 - Each trading strategy should be implemented as a shared library that implements